catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 beyond a safe high watermark.
 We call this high watermark number MAX_SOURCE_EPOCH.

-Let us entertain the thought that we are omniscient for a moment.
+Let’s suppose that we are omniscient for a moment.
 If we know all consensus node states at a moment in time, how would we pick MAX_SOURCE_EPOCH?
 A single weird node somewhere on the network, with an old network version, with faulty memory and a spotty uplink